PrestaShop/docs/development/orders-lifecycle/_index.md

 5. After Order is successfully created, an email with the Order information is sent to the Customer.

 {{% notice note %}}
-Email sending settings can be found in BO `Configure -> Advanced parameters -> E-mail`.
+Email sending settings can be found in Back Office `Configure -> Advanced parameters -> E-mail`.
 Email translations and templates in `Improve -> International -> Translations`.

 When Order is being created in BO, email with the link to a prefilled Cart can be sent before creating the Order (so the